KarrLab/intro_to_wc_modeling/docs/tutorials/scientific_communication/vector_graphics.rst

     #.
 Select both this new rectangle and the cell
     #.
 Right click on the objects and select "Set Mask"

+#.
+Save the diagram

+    #.
+Select "File" >> "Save"
+    #.
+For simple graphics, choose the "Inkscape SVG (.svg)" format.
+For complex graphics, choose the "Compressed Inkscape SVG (.svgz)" format.

+#.
+Export the diagram

+    #.
+Select "File" >> "Export PNG Image..."
+    #.
+Set the desired export size and resolution

 Other useful features
 ---------------------